Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX #47 (doc_brown): the LDraw header is not following the standard definition
 - BUGFIX (Alban): Find/Replace was not working with the named groups from the library (it didn't appear in the list and the replacement did nothing anyway)
 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
-- BUGFIX (Alban): The selected tab of the part lib was not saved when exiting BB and not reset at starting
+- BUGFIX (Alban): The current selected tab of the Part Lib was not saved when exiting the application, and not reset when restarting.
 - BUGFIX (Alban): If you do a flex move on a hinged set with other elements (for example 4728-1), only the flex part are selected, so you can split the set without ungrouping it
 - BUGFIX (Alban): Bug in the creation of the library image for some group (for example 4728-1)
 - BUGFIX (Alban): The groups are not saved in LDraw format (so Flex part, cannot be reloaded as a group in BB)